bartlomiej-zdrojewski/k361/README.md

 If you want to access the server from different device, you should open there a web browser and go to `[network].[host]:[port]`.
 For example address `192.168.101:80` represents network `192.168.1.XXX`, host `101` and port `80`.
 You can simply check the proper network and host values by typing in terminal `ifconfig` and looking at the *inet* field.

 You may consider automatically launching a server on system startup.
-If you are intrested, see this tutorial.
-[TODO]
+If you are intrested, [see this tutorial](https://www.howtogeek.com/228467/how-to-make-a-program-run-at-startup-on-any-computer/).

 ## Used software